Five Misunderstandings about Judgment

 For thus says the Lord GOD, “How much more when I send My four severe judgments against Jerusalem: sword, famine, wild beasts, and plague to cut off man and beast from it!
 (Ezekiel 14:21).

 God is no longer speaking about the nations in general.
-He is addressing Judah and her capital Jerusalem.
-The exact four hardships that the nations would face are those things that they themselves would face.
+He is addressing Judah and her capital, Jerusalem.
+The exact four hardships that the nations would face are those they themselves would face.
 So much for the argument that because we are God's people, He will treat us better!
 The sword, famine, wild beasts and plagues would also be visited upon His own nation.

 God will not have mercy on them except that He will make sure His promises are completed.
 Comfort will not come to these wicked people, but to a future generation.